AdobeDocs/control-panel.en/help/subdomains-certificates/using/managing-txt-records.md

 ---
 product: campaign
 solution: Campaign
-title: Add a Google TXT record for a subdomain
+title: Add Google Site verification records for a subdomain
-description: Learn how to add a Google TXT record for a subdomain for domain ownership verification.
+description: Learn how to add a Google Site Verification record for a subdomain for domain ownership verification.
 feature: Control Panel
 role: Architect
 level: Experienced
 exl-id: 547ca6f2-720f-4d58-b31b-5b2611ba9156
 ---
-# Add Google TXT records {#adding-a-google-txt-record}
+# Add Google Site Verification records {#adding-a-google-txt-record}

 In order to ensure high inbox rates, and low spam rates, some services like Google require that you add a TXT record to your domain settings in order to verify that you own the domain.